 -

 Organize cluttered areas.
-As earlier mentioned, rodents enjoy building their nests in low traffic areas, but they also like clutter.
+As earlier mentioned, rodents enjoy building their nests in low-traffic areas, but they also like clutter.
 Organize storage areas to eliminate possible nesting sites and make your home much less appealing to rodents.